JuliaGPU/ArrayFire.jl/README.md

 [![Build Status](https://travis-ci.org/Keno/ArrayFire.jl.svg?branch=master)](https://travis-ci.org/Keno/ArrayFire.jl)

-ArrayFire is a library for GPU and accelerated computing in Julia.
-It is a wrapper around [arrayfire](https://github.com/arrayfire/arrayfire).
+[ArrayFire](http://arrayfire.com) is a library for GPU and accelerated computing.
+ArrayFire.jl wraps the ArrayFire library for Julia, and provides a Julian interface.

 ##Installation

 ###OSX

-If you're on OSX, the easiest way to install arrayfire is by doing
+If you are on OSX, the easiest way to install arrayfire is by doing
 ```
 brew install arrayfire
 ```
 This would download and install `arrayfire` and link the libraries `libafcpu.so`, `libafcuda.so` and `libafopencl.so` to your `usr/local/lib/` and link `arrayfire.h` to `/usr/local/include`.

 Then clone the ArrayFire package by doing:
 ```julia